Skip to content

 Found in Co.
 Mayo, Croagh Patrick is a quartzite mountain that reaches 764 metres in height.
-Nicknamed ‘the Reek’ by locals, the mountain is also an important place of pilgrimage.
-The pyramid shaped mountain over looks Clew Bay and the village of Musk.
-It is also only a 10 minute drive away from the town of Westport.
+Nicknamed ‘the Reek’ by locals, the hill is also an essential place of pilgrimage.
+The pyramid-shaped mountain overlooks Clew Bay and the village of Musk.
+It is also only a 10-minute drive away from the town of Westport.

-In this article you will find out everything you need to know about Croagh Patrick, including its history and practical advice for climbing the mountain.
+In this article, you will find everything about Croagh Patrick, including its history and practical advice for climbing the mountain.

 The following sections are included below: